A short tour

 Inside Arc

-Five screens from a sample case.
+A walk through a sample case.
 What it looks like when discovery shows up, what Arc does with it, and how the lawyer asks it questions.

 01 · Ingest